splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 # Configuring profiles

-Profiles are where you can configure what you want to poll, and then assign them to the device.
+Profiles are the part of configuration where you can specify what you want to poll, and then assign them to the device.
 The definition of profile can be found in the `values.yaml` file under the `scheduler` section.

 See the following instructions on how to use profiles: [Update Inventory and Profile](../poller-configuration/#update-inventory).